 Traditional marketing days involved convincing buyers to choose you.
 Referrals and networking were very popular.
 However, online marketing came and changed so many aspects of marketing.
 First of all, all your clients are now online; you don’t need to move to seek clients physically.

-Second, and most important, your prospects are enlightened.
+Second, and most importantly, your prospects are enlightened.
 The internet, armed buyers with information which allows them to be in charge of what they want.
 Today, it is less about the hunt and more about making your firm easy to be found when a client has a pressing question and needs answers.

 As a professional firm owner, you need to prioritize a marketing strategy that’s effective.
 In this digital marketing age, online marketing is your best bet.
 Professional services firms can’t stubbornly remain in their traditional marketing ways.